AdityaG09/fashion/README.md

 # fashion
-A web application that displays the trending and lagging designs as well as predicts the upcoming trends after analysing the entered garment type and fashion portal.
+A web application that displays the trending and lagging designs as well as predicts the upcoming trends by analysing data from e-commerce and fashion portals.
+NLP technique called Entity Extraction was used to collect trending and lagging fashion attributes.
+Using Google Trends, we were able to identify periodic trends and predict future trends for them.
-This includes intense data collection through web scrapping the different fashion e-commerce sites and fashion portals.
-After the data collection a text based ML model was used to get the lagging, trending products.